alby13/tanuki-browser/README.md

 Note: The program was originally created in Python - I have now created a linux Bin file for you to run the program.

+## 💰 Current Versions

+Windows 10/11: v1 Released 7-12-2024
+Linux (AMD64): V1 Released 7-12-2024
+Linux (Intel): V2 Released 7-13-2024

+Patch Notes:
+7-12-2024
+v2: -Improvements to the browser engine;
+Fixed an issue that would cause the program to freeze -Added Scroll Bar, Text Wrapping, and Night Mode to Page Source

 ## 💰 Donationware

 Tanuki Text Web Browser is available as donationware.
 While the software is free to use while available from the official source, we kindly ask users to consider making a donation to support ongoing development and maintenance.